ckaestne/seaibib/README.md

 > Machine learning book with a decent engineering focused, albeit still almost entirely model centric.
 Covers entire ML pipeline from data collection, to feature engineering, to modeling, to model deployment and monitoring, often in a compact way.
 Especially the coverage of data quality exceeds typical books in this area.

+McMahon, Andrew P. [Machine Learning Engineering with Python: Manage the production life cycle of machine learning models using MLOps with practical examples](https://bookshop.org/books/machine-learning-engineering-with-python-manage-the-production-life-cycle-of-machine-learning-models-using-mlops-with-practical-examples/9781801079259).
+Packt Publishing.
+2021

+> One of the better of the many recent MLOps books.
+This does not only explain specific tools (e.g., pytest, AWS, Postman, Sparks), but also provides more general technical explanation and engineering rationals for many decisions.

 ## 17. Other Lists